bryanibit/blog.io/_posts/2017-7-18-ros-tutorial.md

 ## ROS在多台机器上的配置

 - You only need one master.
 Select one machine to run it on.
 - All nodes must be configured to use the same master, via ROS_MASTER_URI.
 - There must be complete, bi-directional connectivity between all pairs of machines, on all ports (see ROS/NetworkSetup).
 - Each machine must advertise itself by a name that all other machines can resolve (see ROS/NetworkSetup).

-### ROS文件结构 c++ & python
+### ROS文件结构 C++ & Python

 ```
 package_name